Historic River Town

 Where the Sacramento River Tells Its Story

 When John Sharp arrived from Ohio in 1850 and saw the dense stands of walnut and oak trees lining this bend of the Sacramento River, he knew he'd found something worth staying for.
-What grew from that first settlement became one of California's most historically significant river towns—a place where Gold Rush ambition, immigrant determination, and agricultural ingenuity converged to create something lasting.
+What grew from that first settlement became one of California's most historically significant river towns.
+Discover available homes in Walnut Grove and experience historic Delta living.

 Today, roughly 1,450 people call Walnut Grove home.
-It's a smaller population than a decade ago—families have drifted away as they have from many Delta communities—but those who remain are the kind of people who chose this place deliberately.
 They're drawn to the historic architecture, the river access, and a pace of life that Sacramento's suburbs can't replicate.
+Our Delta relocation guide helps newcomers transition smoothly to river town living.

 Walnut Grove at a Glance